 OP-ED | Profiles In Courage: Connecticut Pols Line Up Behind Hillary

-Posted to: Analysis, Congress, Foreign Policy, Election 2016, Health Care, Insurance, Military Spending, Opinion, White House
+Posted to: Analysis, US Foreign Policy, Congress, Election 2016, Health Care, Insurance, Military Spending, Opinion, White House

 To no one’s surprise, Democratic elected officials in the Land of Steady Habits are playing it safe.
 They’re lining up to support the safe choice for president: Hillary Clinton.